Hard Region Aware Network for Remote Sensing Change Detection: Conclusion

 \section{Conclusion}

-In this work, we introduce a novel change detection network that is capable of producing accurate and reliable change detection outcomes.
-The proposed method comprises a knowledge review module and an online uncertainty estimation branch, which respectively aim to achieve accurate and reliable change detection.
-The experimental results obtained on two high spatial resolution remote sensing change detection datasets demonstrate that the proposed approach outperforms state-of-the-art change detection methods.
+In this work, we present a novel change detection network designed to deliver accurate results in challenging regions.
+Our proposed method designs a cross-layer knowledge review module and an online hard region estimation branch, both of which enhance change detection performance, particularly in difficult cases.
+Experimental results from two high spatial resolution remote sensing change detection datasets show that our approach surpasses existing state-of-the-art methods in this domain.

 \ifCLASSOPTIONcompsoc